Bambade/bambade.github.io/_posts/2023-08-28-interspeech-23-transducers.md

 1. The output sequence must be shorter than the input sequence.
 2. Output units at each time step are conditionally independent given the input.

-AEDs were introduced in 2014 by Ilya Sutskever et al. in [Sequence to Sequence Learning with Neural Networks](https://arxiv.org/abs/1409.3215).
+AEDs were introduced in 2015 by Jan Chrowski et al. in [Attention-Based Models for Speech Recognition](https://arxiv.org/abs/1506.07503).
 They are more flexible than CTC in the sense that they forego the 2 assumptions, but are not streaming models, since the entire input needs to be encoded first to start decoding.
 They also do not provide a time alignment between the input and output sequence, which is often useful for ASR.